 Many of our customers who are new to the violin world are often surprised to find out that instruments and bows are affected not only by extreme temperatures but also by changes in humidity.
 Here we hope to explain why and how humidity affects violins, violas, cellos, and their bows.
 (Image above: a violin which was left in a cold, dry car overnight.)

 Traditional violin family instruments are made with as many as 80 different pieces of wood.
 The cells in wood are hygroscopic which, according to Merriam-Webster, means the cells "readily (take) up and (retain) moisture."

-There are a number of issues which can arise as a result of low humidity.
+There are a number of issues that can arise as a result of low humidity.
 Listed below are several of the more common problems associated with drops in humidity.

 This is the single most common complaint we have during dry fall and winter months.
 Pegs, like a sponge, quite literally swell and shrink with changes in humidity.
-Because traditional wood pegs are held in with compression, when the humidity drops and the pegs shrink, the tension of the strings cause the pegs to unwind.
+Because traditional wood pegs are held in with compression, when the humidity drops and the pegs shrink, the tension of the strings causes the pegs to unwind.

 In humid summer months, the opposite problem may happen--pegs may swell and become difficult to move.

 The solution for slipping pegs: Use a case/instrument humidifier(s) to maintain a level of 40%-50% humidity.
 Additionally, bring your instrument into your favorite luthier and have peg compound or LAVA soap applied to the pegs to act as a lubricant and a filler between the peg and the peg-box holes.
 You can also visit our blog about Slipping Pegs to learn more.